Child/Teen Autism Evaluations

 3. Patterns of behavior, interests and/or activities

 There is a wide range of abilities among autistic individuals.
 Some people on the autism spectrum are extremely cognitively gifted, whereas others have significant intellectual vulnerabilities.
 Some autistic people are unable to express themselves verbally whereas others are able to communicate verbally.
-Some people on the autism spectrum need significant help in their daily lives while others need less.
+Some autistic people need significant help in their daily lives while others need less.

-If you are concerned about your child’s development, neurodevelopmental testing can provide you with answers.
+If you are concerned about your child’s development, autism testing can provide you with answers.
 Some common questions parents ask me:

 • Is my child on the autism spectrum?